 Institutions that have been moved to audit status no longer have to annually report to Council on any approved degree program, nor do they need to report the results of program cyclical reviews.
-They may still need to report on any specific issue as noted in CAQC's outcomes letter following approval of a new program.
+Institutions may still need to report on any specific issues noted in existing CAQC outcomes letters following approval of a new program.